-- Proof of Residency Status: Because residency status determines the competitive pool in which an applicant is ranked, applicants may be required to present proof of residency status.
-See Residence Requirements. - 4.
-Police Information Checks: Applicants should be aware that a clear Police Information Check (PIC) is required as a condition of admission and that any criminal charges pending must be declared.
+- 1. Language Proficiency Requirements: All applicants must meet the English Language Proficiency and Spoken English requirements (see Language Proficiency Requirements). - Medical Testing and Immunization Requirements: See University Infectious Diseases Regulation. - Proof of Residency Status: Because residency status determines the competitive pool in which an applicant is ranked, applicants may be required to present proof of residency status.
+See Residence Requirements. - Police Information Checks: Applicants should be aware that a clear Police Information Check (PIC) is required as a condition of admission and that any criminal charges pending must be declared.

 Under the Protection for Persons in Care Act, all students going to any clinical placement or rotation in Alberta are required to complete a Police Information Check (also known as a Criminal Record Check, Security Clearance Check, or Police Clearance), which must include a Vulnerable Sector Check.
 The clinical practice site will determine the criteria for acceptance/denial of a placement.

 Police Information Checks are due at the time admission is confirmed.
-Applicants should plan to have their PIC completed prior to an offer of admission.
+Applicants should plan to have their PIC completed prior to an offer of